ml6team/fondant/docs/component_spec.md

 #### Subsets

-A component consumes or produces `subset`s which match the `subset`s from [the manifest](manifest.md).
+A component consumes or produces `subsets` which match the `subsets` from [the manifest](manifest.md).
 - Only those subsets defined in the `consumes` section of the component specification are read and passed to the component implementation.